android/wear-os-samples/README.md

 * **[WearOAuth](WearOAuth)** (Kotlin) - Demonstrates how developers can authenticate a user on their Wear OS app via the user's mobile/phone device without requiring a mobile app (Wear OS companion app handles the request on the mobile side).
 The sample uses OAuth.
 [Guide](https://developer.android.com/training/wearables/apps/auth-wear)

 * **[WearSpeakerSample](WearSpeakerSample)** (Compose/Kotlin) - Demonstrates audio recording and playback if the wearable device has a speaker.
-This is also an advanced Compose sample, handling permissions, use of [effects](https://developer.android.com/jetpack/compose/side-effects), animations and [ConstraintLayout for Compose](https://developer.android.com/jetpack/compose/layouts/constraintlayout).
+This is also demonstrate how to handling permissions.
 [Guide](https://developer.android.com/training/wearables/wearable-sounds)

 * **[WearTilesKotlin](WearTilesKotlin)** (Kotlin) - Demonstrates tiles using the new AndroidX library.
 [Guide](https://developer.android.com/training/articles/wear-tiles)